ORNL/intersect-architecture/sos/logical/resilience/forward_error_correction_code.rst

 (:numref:`intersect:arch:sos:logical:resilience:patterns:classification`)
 :cite:`engelmann22rdp-20`.
 It offers detection, containment, and mitigation with continuous operatation in the presence of an error or failure, and with none-to-significant interruption and no loss of progress.
+The following describes the :ref:`intersect:arch:sos:logical:resilience:patterns:forward_error_correction_code:pattern` and its application in the :ref:`intersect:arch:sos:logical:resilience:patterns:forward_error_correction_code:system` and in the :ref:`intersect:arch:sos:logical:resilience:patterns:forward_error_correction_code:service` of the :term:`INTERSECT` federated ecosystem for instrument science.

 .. _intersect:arch:sos:logical:resilience:patterns:forward_error_correction_code:pattern: